Imagine parishioner asked, “So what is faith formation? What do you mean by that?” How would you answer?

-I asked myself that question this week as I worked toward launching our new training program for congregational leaders: DO WHAT MATTERS!
-Faith Formation for a New Age.
-If we’re going to invite leaders to do what matters in their faith formation efforts, we need to be clear about what faith formation is, yes?
+I asked myself that question this week as I worked toward launching a training program.
+If we’re going to invite leaders to do what matters in their faith building efforts, we need a clear definition.

-Problem is ‘faith formation’ has become a catch-all term that can mean just about anything a church or Christian community does—from the parish picnic, to Bingo nite, to team sports in the gym, to Sunday worship.
+The problem is that ‘faith formation’ has become a catch-all term.
+I can cov just about anything a church or Christian community does from the parish picnic to Sunday worship.
 It’s all faith formation, right?

-Well, potentially yes, but there are some criteria that our programs and activities ought to meet in order to fall under the faith formation umbrella.
+Well, potentially yes, but there are some criteria that our programs and activities ought to meet in order to fall under that umbrella.

-In his latest book, Generations Together, John Roberto reaffirms a traditional, but very rich notion that faith formation informs, forms, and transforms the person—whether child, youth, or adult—into a robust, vital, and life-giving Christian faith that is holistic: a way of the head, the heart, and the hands.
+In his latest book, Generations Together, John Roberto reaffirms a traditional, but very rich notion that faith formation informs, forms, and transforms the person.
+Transformation of child, youth, or adult into a robust, vital, and life-giving Christian faith that is holistic.
+This formation should offer a way to the head, the heart, and the hands.

-And faith formation does the very same for the Christian community as it immerses people into the particular practices and particular way of life that identifies them as followers of Jesus.
+And it does the very same for the Christian community as it immerses people into the particular practices and particular way of life that identifies them as followers of Jesus.

 - Grow in their relationship with God for the whole of life

 - Live as disciples of Jesus at home, at work, in the community, and in the world